ftclausen/Resume/resume.md

     development in various scripting languages to support automated infrastructure and application management.
 * **Systems Administration and Networking** - Managing, in as automated a way as possible, Linux and Unix systems with regard to installation, ongoing maintenance and troubleshooting.
-My Cisco studies have given me an understanding of networking theories and basic router and switch configuration.
-This allows me to see the greater context in which the systems and applications reside.
+Network management experience has given me an of networking configuration and how the servers I manage fit into the larger network.

 Spoken languages

-* English - Native
+* English - Native speaker
-* Dutch - Fluent
+* Dutch - Fluent speaker

 ## Proficiency Details